halimselim/RssToTwitter/README.md

 You can use crontab to run this example every n minutes.

 # To Do
-Some css & xpath selectors use Turkish keywords, these selector expressions could be read from properties file for other languages
+Default css & xpath selectors use Turkish keywords, these selector expressions could be read from properties file for other languages